 In contrast, culinary grade matcha pairs up with anything.
 Whether it’s matcha ice cream, matcha cakes or matcha cookies, culinary grade matcha can be mixed and matched to your taste bud’s delight.

 You can check out our collection of matcha recipes here!

 Matcha chocolate (L) by @vegan_naturalee; Matcha cheesecake (R) by @jollyeater

-As mentioned above, the flavour of ceremonial grade matcha is very delicate.
+As mentioned above, the flavor of ceremonial grade matcha is very delicate.

 On the other hand, culinary grade matcha is harvested from slightly older leaves.
-Its flavour is more robust, bitter, and less sweet than the ceremonial grade.
-Because of that, you can use other additive flavours to cook, bake, shake, or mix with this matcha grade without it losing its distinctive taste.
+Its flavor is more robust, bitter, and less sweet than the ceremonial grade.
+Because of that, you can use other additive flavors to cook, bake, shake, or mix with this matcha grade without it losing its distinctive taste.